Antonio Carlos Ortega

-Antonio Carlos Ortega Pérez (born 14 July 1971) is a former Spanish handball player who is the current head coach of FC Barcelona.
+Antonio Carlos Ortega Pérez (born 14 July 1971) is a Spanish former handball player who is the current head coach of FC Barcelona.

 He competed in the 2000 Summer Olympics and in the 2004 Summer Olympics.
 At the 2000 Olympics, he won the bronze medal with the Spanish team.
 He played all eight matches and scored 31 goals.
 Four years later, e played all seven matches and scored 23 goals.
 Spain finished in 7th place.